Introduction to Continuous Integration

 The transition from traditional manual steps into CI processes requires a profound change in how software teams function together for many traditional software organizations.
 Nevertheless, the advantages of continuous integration processes are evident for software companies if they are viewed together.
 This is now a new standard in the field of engineering, and the rise in the adoption of CI practices will only intensify.

-This is a guide to What is Continuous Integration?.
-Here we discuss how to maintain continuous integration, Advantages of Continue integration.
-You can also go through our other suggested articles to learn more–
+This is a guide to What is Continuous Integration?
+Here we discuss introduction, how to maintain continuous integration, advantages of continuous integration.
+You can also go through our other suggested articles to learn more –